DamoM73/turtle_vid_tute/lesson_2.md

 ### For loops

-The first loop we will use is called the `for` loop.
+The first loop we will use is the `for` loop.
 This is the first **control structure** we have used.
-They're called control structures because the control the flow of the program causing it to deviate from the default sequential flow.
+Control structures cause the program to deviate from the default sequential flow.

-Change your code, so it is the same as the code below:
+Change your code, so it is the same as the code below.

 ```python
 # our itreation program